T. J. Perkins: United Empire (2021-2025)

 In August at Multiverse United 2, Catch 2/2 defeated TMDK (Kosei Fujita and Robbie Eagles).
 In October at Royal Quest III, TJP teamed with United Empire stablemates, Henare and Jeff Cobb in a losing effort to Eddie Kingston, Hiroshi Tanahashi and Michael Oku.
 Later that month, TJP teamed with Akira once again in the annual Super Junior Tag League, where the duo finished joint top of the block with 12 points, thus advancing to the tournament finals.
 In the finals, Catch 2/2 defeated House of Torture, to win their first Super Junior Tag League tournament, thus earning an IWGP Junior Heavyweight Tag Team Championship rematch against Connors and Moloney at Wrestle Kingdom 18.
 Ahead of the match at Wrestle Kingdom, the two teams faced off in NJPW's first ever coffin match, which was won by Bullet Club, after they locked TJP in the coffin.
 TJP remained out of NJPW programming including being absent at the Wrestle Kingdom 18 press conference.
-On January 4, 2024 at Wrestle Kingdom 18, TJP returned alongside Akira, wearing a monstrous mask with red eyes and using mist, in reference to the Aswang, which are evil creatures in Filipino folklore.
+On January 4, 2024, at Wrestle Kingdom 18, TJP returned alongside Akira, wearing a monstrous mask with red eyes and using mist, in reference to the Aswang, which are evil creatures in Filipino folklore.
 Ultimately at the event, TJP and Akira defeated Bullet Club's Connors and Moloney, to regain the IWGP Junior Heavyweight Tag Team Championships for a third time, only to lose it back to them a month later.

 On March 12, 2024, TJP claimed himself as leader the NJPW branch of United Empire due to Ospreay leaving NJPW, but would be pushed back by Great-O-Khan due to the stable losing.
 On April 22 however, after defeating Just 5 Guys in a gauntlet match, the remaining members fully accepted TJP as the new leader of United Empire.

 In April 2025, TJP was quietly removed as leader of United Empire and was replaced by Callum Newman due to TJP becoming a freelancer after his NJPW contract expired, though he was still recognized as a member of the group.
 On May 9 at Resurgence, TJP teamed with Templario to defeat World Class Wrecking Crew (Royce Isaacs and Jorel Nelson) to win the Strong Openweight Tag Team Championships for the first time.
+On November 14, 2025, at CMLL Viernes Espectacular, TJP and Templario lost the Strong Openweight Tag team Championship to Los Hermanos Chavez (Ángel de Oro and Niebla Roja), marking TJP's final appearance as part of United Empire.